ashwarsadh/home_assistant_buspro/README.md

       + single_channel
   + **device_class** _(string) (Optional)_: HASS device class e.g., "motion"
   (https://www.home-assistant.io/components/binary_sensor/)
+   + **device** _(string) (Optional)_: The type of sensor device:
+    + pir
+    + 8in1
+    + 12in1

+Older Devices like CMS-PIR are supported via PIR

 #### Climate platform

 To use your Buspro panel climate control in your installation, add the following to your configuration.yaml file:

+Added Support for AC Control via DLP Panel command, we need to mention Subnet and Device ID of Room DLP Panel which can be used to control  the AC.
+I have removed Floor Heating and Heating Modes for my needs, but someone requiring Floor heating instead of Air Conditioner use climate.py from Original Repo or merge both to and create an option for panel type as floor heater and ac and also mention option to provide their supported modes like cooling and heating.

 ```yaml
 climate: